suping106/ms4_teashop/README.md

 * Feel my personal and payment information is safe and secure
 * View an order confirmation after checkout
 * Receive an email confirmation after checking out
+- View other shopper's review
-* View FAQ
+- View FAQ

-**As a registered site user I want to**
+*As a registered site user I want to*
-* Easily register for an account
+- Easily register for an account
-* Easily login or logout
+- Easily login or logout
-* Easily recover my password in case I forget it
+- Easily recover my password in case I forget it
-* Receive an email confirmation after registering
+- Receive an email confirmation after registering
-* Have a personalized user profile
+- Have a personalized user profile
+- Enter reviews for products

 **As a site owner I want to**
 * Easily add a product